MKen212/styleguides/html_css_style.md

 - Within a CSS file, always put each rule in a separate block, with the selector name followed by a space and curly-brackets, e.g. ```body {```, and each declaration being on a separate line in the format of ```property: value;```, ending with a semi-colon (even for the last item)
 - Include a blank line between each block
 - Avoid qualifying ID and Class names with type selectors and avoid unnecessary ancestor selectors to improve performance
-- Alphabetise declarations within each block
+- Group declarations within each block by similar actions, e.g. top, right, bottom, left together to specify the positions of an element

 ## 5) CSS layout
 - An example layout of a CSS files should be as follow: